prooph/service-bus/docs/event_bus.md

 # Usage

-When you want to apply [CQRS](http://cqrs.files.wordpress.com/2010/11/cqrs_documents.pdf) you need a way to inform the outside world about events that happened in your write model be it your read model generators or other systems that rely on the information.
+When you want to apply [CQRS](http://cqrs.files.wordpress.com/2010/11/cqrs_documents.pdf) you need a way to inform the outside world about events that happened in your write model be it your read model projectors or other systems that rely on the information.
 An EventBus is responsible for dispatching event messages to all interested listeners.
 If a listener is part of another system the event may need to be send to a remote interface.
 The Prooph\ServiceBus\EventBus is capable to handle synchronous event dispatching as well as asynchronous/remote event dispatching by using suitable plugins.